-Strategy Action No Actions Desired Trends & Comments 3.3.1 Shire to act as a reference point for the provision of health and wellbeing information for local residents 3.3.1.1 Gather information on health services provided in neighbouring communities and develop methodologies for communicating to the local community Establish a central information hub advising contact details and resources for services available in surrounding districts Ongoing Ongoing maintenance of Community mailing list Civic Leadership well-being To provide good governance to the Murchi the Murchison Shire Outcome 4.1 Workforce planning As below 4.1.1 Development of a Workforce Plan to ensure human resources can be optimised to achieve the Shire's strategic objectives 4.1.1.1 Seek funding for development of a Community Development Officer position to implement actions to achieve Council's strategic objectives Position incorporated into Shire Staff.
-New replacement being source in 2023-24 Outcome 4.2 Regional collaboration As below 4.2.1 Work collaboratively with neighbouring shires, state and federal government and private enterprise to ensure the efficient and effective use of the Shire's scarce resources 4.2.1.1 Identify opportunities where collaboration can achieve greater outcomes for the local community than the Shire could achieve acting in isolation Ongoing.
-Includes councillor representation on the WALGA Murchison Country Zone and CEO representation on the Murchison Economic Group Outcome 4.3 Financial planning and manage ment As below 4.3.1 To responsibly manage Council's financial resources to ensure optimum value for money and sustainable asset management 4.3.1.1 Identify opportunities where collaboration can achieve greater outcomes for the local community than the Shire could achieve acting in isolation Ongoing 4.3.1.2 Adopt an asset management and replacement strategy that minimises the net cost of replacing assets Major review undertaken in 2022-23 with new plan adopted in August 2023.
-4.3.1.3 Assess all potential funding sources, particularly grants to enable the maximisation of community benefit from matching cash contributions by Council Ongoing
+Strategy Action No Actions Desired Trends & Comments Outcome 3.3 Provision of health service information As below 3.3.1 Shire to act as a reference point for the provision of health and wellbeing information for local residents 3.3.1.1 Gather information on health services provided in neighbouring communities and develop methodologies for communicating to the local community Ongoing 3.3.1.2 Establish a central information hub advising contact details and resources for services available in surrounding districts Ongoing maintenance of Community mailing list Civic Leadership well-being To provide good governance to the Murchi son Shire Outcome 4.1 Workforce planning As below 4.1.1 Development of a Workforce Plan to ensure human resources can be optimised to achieve the Shire's strategic objectives 4.1.1.1 Seek funding for development of a Community Development Officer position to implement actions to achieve Council's strategic objectives Position incorporated into Shire Staff.
+New replacement being sourced in 2023-24 Outcome 4.2 Regional collaboration As below 4.2.1 Work collaboratively with neighbouring shires, state and federal government and private enterprise to ensure the efficient and effective use of the Shire's scarce resources 4.2.1.1 Identify opportunities where collaboration can achieve greater outcomes for the local community than the Shire could achieve acting in isolation Ongoing.
+Includes councillor representation on the WALGA Murchison Country Zo and CEO representation on the Murchison Economic Group and partnering with the Mid West Development Commission on the Murchison Vast Sky Experience Busine Case Project.
+Outcome 4.3 Financial planning and management As below 4.3.1 To responsibly manage Council's financial resources to ensure optimum value for money and sustainable asset management 4.3.1.1 Identify opportunities where collaboration can achieve greater outcomes for the local community than the Shire could achieve acting in isolation Ongoing 4.3.1.2 Adopt an asset management and replacement strategy that minimises the net cost of replacing assets Major review undertaken in 2022-23 with new plan adopted in August 2023.
+4.3.1.3 Assess all potential funding sources, particularly grants to enable the maximisation of community benefit Ongoing

-Strate gy Action No Actions Desired Trends & Comments Outcome 4.4 Strategic planning Full review of Community Strategic Plan completed 4.4.1 Ongoing reviews of the Community Strategic Plan 4.4.1.1 A full review of the Strategic Community Plan will be scheduled for four years from when it is adopted Outcome 4.5 Asset management As below 4.5.1 Meet the required level of service in the most cost-effective manner for present and future Residents.
-4.5.1.1 Maintain an Asset Management Plan Major review undertaken in 2022-23 with new plan adopted in August 2023.
+Strate gy Action No Actions Desired Trends & Comments from matching cash contributions Council s by Outco me 4.4 Strategic planning Full review of Community Strategic Plan completed 4.4.1 Ongoing reviews of the Community Strategic Plan 4.4.1.1 A full review of the Strategic Community Plan will be scheduled four years from when it is adopted Outco me 4.5 Asset management As below 4.5.1 Meet the required level of service in the most cost-effective manner for present and future Residents.
+4.5.1.1 Maintain an Asset Management P Plan Major review undertaken in 2022-23 wit h new plan adopted in August 2023.
+A) A The